How can therapy help me?

 Does what we talk about in therapy remain confidential?

-California laws and ethics, including standards of practice, either mandate, or permit therapists to break client confidentiality under certain circumstances.
+California laws and ethics either mandate, or permit therapists to break client confidentiality under certain circumstances.
 Some exceptions to confidentiality include situations in which there is reasonable suspicion that any of the following has ever occurred or is occurring now:

 - You present a danger to yourself or others